Keerthan04/Learning-HTML-and-CSS/Website Copy Project/Readme.md

 ## About

 This project is a replica of a desktop view website created solely using HTML and CSS.
-The task involved replicating a given website image to practice HTML and CSS skills.
+The task involved replicating a given website image to practice HTML and CSS skills(the website to replicate is given as Landing Page - Desktop View.png).
 While it's optimized for desktop view only, future iterations aim to introduce responsiveness for various screen sizes.

 ## Features